Snapshot of the founder's background

 And if you've ever seen a lecture or attended a class/course on these topics and fell asleep after two minutes 😴, then reset your expectations.
 Especially as some think it's pretty dry stuff, it's crucial to communicate in an engaging way.

-I can promise presentations and training free of legalese and "I'm the expert" vibes, tailored to your company, culture and people.
+Presentations and training are guaranteed free of legalese and "I'm the expert" vibes, tailored to your company, culture and people.

 In 2020, the UK's data protection authority (the ICO) fined the Marriott £18.4 million for failing to keep their customers’ personal data secure, stemming from a data breach in a hotel chain the Marriott had acquired.